Houston Methodist Hospital: Rankings

-U.S. News & World Report routinely names Houston Methodist Hospital as one of its “Best Hospitals,” most recently in 2021 where it was regionally ranked number one in Texas and number 16 nationally.
+U.S. News & World Report routinely names Houston Methodist Hospital as one of its “Best Hospitals,” most recently in 2025 where it was regionally ranked number one in Texas and within the top 20 nationally.
 Houston Methodist is nationally ranked in ten specialties and achieved maximum points for superior performance in 17 out of 17 common adult procedures and conditions.